corona-warn-ib/dp3t-app-android-ch/REPRODUCIBLE_BUILDS.md

 1. Make sure you have `git` installed
 2. Clone the Github repository
-3. Checkout the Tag that corresponds to the version of your SwissCovid app (e.g., 1.0.1-pilot)
+3. Checkout the Tag that corresponds to the version of your IBCOVID app (e.g., 1.0.1-pilot)

 ```shell
 git clone https://github.com/DP-3T/dp3t-app-android-ch.git ~/dp3t-app-android-ch